albar965/littlenavmap-manual/src/en/SEARCH.rst

 Note that quality and availability for administrative data depends on the selected simulator.

-MSFS provides names in the local language as selected in ``Options`` on page :ref:`user-interface` but country names are not available.
+MSFS provides names in the local language as selected in the options dialog on page :ref:`user-interface` but country names are not available.

 X-Plane airports are community work and therefore administrative names have varying quality if set at all.
 Country names are often used in several variants like ``USA``, ``U.S.A.``, ``United States`` and more.